-In planning for recreational activities, substantial modifications of the natural environment for a specific activity should be first avoided, then minimized when avoidance is not possible.
+In planning for recreational activities, substantial modifications of the natural environment for a specific activity should be -first avoided, then minimized when avoidance is not possible. minimized and avoided if possible.
 The Coastal Act specifies that coastal dependent uses permitted on the coast have priority over non-coastal dependent recreational uses.
 While oceanfront sites enhance coastal facilities such as hotels, restaurants, and campgrounds, such locations may affect important coastal views from the highway and adjacent recreation areas.

 Development of park facilities must also include consideration of water supply and wastewater disposal.
-Groundwater resources in the Coastal Zone are scarce and near the shoreline are at risk from sea level rise; facility planning should include an early evaluation of water supply capability if water use or availability is required to support the proposed facility.
+As the Sonoma County coast is a water scarce area, all facility planning should include an early evaluation of water supply capability if water is required to support the development.